AC-Polymer-SDL-4/Stirring-Module/README.md

 **INSERT PHOTO!**

 # Step 2: 3D Print the stirring module casing and electronics casing.
-In this repo, you can find `.stl` which are 3D printing files for the casing of the stirring module and the **_optional_** electronics case which holds and organizes the Raspberry Pi (RPi) & PCB.
+In this repo, you can find `.stl` which are 3D printing files for the casing of the stirring module which is designed for Electrochemical Cell Vials (28mm diameter) and the **_optional_** electronics case which holds and organizes the Raspberry Pi (RPi) & PCB.

+`Stirring_Module.f3d` is an editable 3D Printing File containing both the lid and base, so it can be redesigned to fit your needs.

 | File Name | Purpose | Filament | Printing Considerations |
 | ---- | ----| ----| ----|